herrethan/flipcarousel/README.md

 jQuery Flip Carousel
 ====================

 Flip Carousel is an alternative to an image/content carousel.
-Instead of sliding or cross-fading content, it flips like a deck of cards.
+Instead of sliding or cross-fading content, it flips like a set of cards on a table.
 It will continually append content behind the scenes with respect to the direction you are flipping.
 It uses lots of cool CSS3 transitions and animations, and *no* JS animation.

+Works best in Chrome/Safari, second best in Firefox, and worst, as expected, in IE.

 Requires:
 - jQuery 1.8.1 or above